DANNYDEE93/Deployment-5.1/README.md

 *<ins>Using a containerized Jenkins agent:</ins>

-&emsp;&emsp;&emsp;&emsp; * Simplified management: Containerized and cloud-based Jenkins agents are easier to manage than traditional Jenkins agents because you do not need to install and maintain Jenkins on each machine.
+&emsp;&emsp;&emsp;&emsp; * Simplified management: Containerized and cloud-based Jenkins agents are easier to manage than traditional Jenkins agents because you do not need to install and &emsp;&emsp;&emsp;&emsp; maintain Jenkins on each machine.

 &emsp;&emsp;&emsp;&emsp; * Increased scalability: Easier to add or remove Jenkins agents as needed, reducing resource contention.